emersonrp/bindcontrol/README.md

 ----

 * Save binds in $bindsdir/$profile directories
+* Detect and warn if a bind exceeds 255 characters
 * More error detection and handling
 * Kheldian form/travel binds in speed-on-demand
 * Temporary powers in speed-on-demand